jakkra/ZSWatch/GETTING_STARTED.md

 - Press "Open an existing application" under the "WELCOME" field of nRF Connect extension.
 - Select the `app` folder in the ZSWatch project root folder.
 - Create new build configuration by clicking on "No build configuration" field in "APPLICATIONS" window.
-- Choose `zswatch_nrf5340_cpuapp` as the board and nRF Connect SDK 2.4.0.
+- Choose `zswatch_nrf5340_cpuapp` as the board.
-- Set revision to 1 or 2 depending on what version of ZSWatch is used.
+- Set revision to 1 or 3 depending on what version of ZSWatch is used.
 If your watch is built before Aug.
-1 2023 it's revision 1.
-Revision 2 adds external flash.
+1 2023 it's revision 1, otherwise revision 3.
 - Press "Add fragment" under the "Kconfig fragments" field, here choose either debug (for developing) or release (for daily use).
 - Press "Build configuration" button.